This blog post was updated on May 11, 2020. Previous comments have not been removed or edited.

 Before addressing a few of the complications that can accompany a knee replacement, let’s look at a study that suggests many total knee replacement surgeries are inappropriate.

 Surgery recommended too often

-Researchers at Virginia Commonwealth University (VCU) published an important study last year that focused on appropriateness of total knee replacement surgeries.
+In 2014, researchers at Virginia Commonwealth University (VCU) published an important study that focused on appropriateness of total knee replacement surgeries.